howdyai/botkit/docs/index.md

 ## Core Concepts

-Bots built with botkit have a few key capabilities, which can be used to create clever, conversational applications.
+Bots built with Botkit have a few key capabilities, which can be used to create clever, conversational applications.
 These capabilities map to the way real human people talk to each other.